Lorna Crane: The shared journey

 For aspiring artists, Lorna advises letting go of perfection.

-“We try to strive for perfection.” she says, but “without the little stumbling blocks, you’re not going to get where you want to be, and to find your own voice.
+“We try to strive for perfection.” she says, but “without the little stumbling blocks, you’re not going to get where you want to be and find your own voice.
 And that’s what I’ve learned and what I want to share with people as well.
 Everything being imperfect is all about that Wabi Sabi kind of feeling.”
-Because, she says, just like the Japanese aesthetic school of Wabi Sabi teaches “beauty in imperfection.”
+She says, just like the Japanese aesthetic school of Wabi Sabi teaches “beauty in imperfection.”

-Once you master your fear of imperfection, Lorna’s advice to aspiring artists and students is to “trust the process.
+Once you master your fear of imperfection, Lorna advises aspiring artists and students to “trust the process.
 And go at your own pace, and try not to compare yourself to others either.
-Some people like to take their time and do it slowly, and other people will run through it.”
+Some people like to take their time and do it slowly, and others will run through it.”

 Finally, Lorna recommends newbie artists always make the most out of group opportunities and classes, “You know that the gift of all that is that it’s a shared journey.
 And you can learn from other people’s failures.
 And telling stories and sharing those stories, I think, is really important.”

-Lately Lorna has turned her skills to teaching brushmaking.
-“When I was teaching in Venice, back in 2014, I met up with Alison Bay Cork and we challenged each other to make our own brushes before I started teaching it to a few other people.
-They would get attached to their brushes that they didn’t want to dip them into the ink.
-But we just ease them out of that by saying, ‘Well, you know, you can put those aside, if you like, then you can make more’.
-And not long after that they just let go and have fun.”
+Lately, Lorna has turned her skills to teaching brushmaking.
+“When I was teaching in Venice, back in 2014, I met up with Alison Bay Cork, and we challenged each other to make our own brushes before I started teaching it to a few other people.
+They would get so attached to their brushes that they didn’t want to dip into the ink.
+But we just ease them out of that by saying, ‘Well, you know, you can put those aside if you like, then you can make more’.
+And not long after that, they just let go and have fun.”